Balintgacsf/picture_puzzle/README.md

 **difficulty**: ``` string ``` the difficulty of the game.
 Can be **regular** which means 14 pieces in 2 rows or **hard** which means 21 pieces in 3 rows.

+**get_img**: ``` function ``` the function which will get it's parameter the current image source.
+It is useful if the images was passed in by an array, and the function randomly chosen one image.

 **shuffle_delay**: ``` number ``` The time in miliseconds to wait before shuffleing the image.
 (3000 by Default).

 **shuffle_integer**: ``` number ``` Every shuffle swaps two elements positions.
 You can set how many shuffle you want.
 (50 by Default)